trile12/trile12/README.md

 ---
 My name is Tri and I'm a C# developer.
 I'm passionate about creating beautiful, responsive and user-friendly application using the WPF technologies.
 On this GitHub profile, you'll find some of my personal projects and contributions to projects that showcase my skills and knowledge.
 In addition, I am developing WPF content on YouTube, I will update personal projects and post them publicly.
 All coding projects are built from the ground up, from planning and design to solving real problems with code.
-I publish that content on my YouTube channel "[WPF UI][youtube]" and hope it will grow in the future
+I publish that content on my YouTube channel "[WPF UI][youtube]" and hope it will grow in the future.

 ---